Large Scale Commercial Art Installations

 Materials suited for commercial environments

 All large scale installations are produced as premium metal prints, selected for durability, ease of cleaning, longevity, and visual clarity.
-These qualities make them ideal for high traffic commercial spaces where longevity and low maintenance matter.
+Secure mounting options allow artwork to be discreetly locked to the wall, making these pieces well suited for high traffic commercial environments where permanence and low maintenance matter.
+Both large single panel works and extra large multi panel installations are available, depending on wall size and architectural needs.

 In large commercial construction and facility projects, budgets routinely account for architecture, flooring, furniture, lighting, and ongoing maintenance.
 Within that context, the investment in a cohesive art installation represents a relatively small portion of the overall spend.